 Determine where the water heater leak is coming from.
 The best way to do this is to dry the area with a towel and see if any water begins to gather.

-Notice where the water is coming from.
+Notice where the water heater leak is coming from.
 It will usually be from one of three places.
 Once you see where the leak is coming from, you will need to take action quickly.

 Step 2: Turn off power to the tank

-Before doing anything else to your water heater, make sure that there is no power going to it.
+Before doing anything else with your water heater leaking, make sure that there is no power going to the water heater.
+There are two different kinds of water heaters, here is how you turn off each of them.

 Electric Water Heater Tank